The EAA Law is in Effect. What Should You Know?

 WCAG, or Web Content Accessibility Guidelines, are international recommendations and guidelines for digital accessibility.
-The goal is to make websites and digital content usable and accessible to people with various disabilities, such as visual, auditory, physical, and cognitive disabilities.
+The goal is to make websites and digital content usable and accessible to people with various disabilities, such as visual, auditory, motor, speech, and cognitive impairments.

 Perceivable: